Sylvan Terrace, a Hidden Street of Wooden Homes in NYC

 Until he was four years old, Trump lived in a 2,000 square foot, five bedroom Tudor house in Jamaica Estates, Queens at 85-15 Warham Place.
-The house has been on and off the market in the last few years, with previous purchasers hoping to cash in on the Trump presidency.
+The house has been on and off the market in the last few years, with previous purchasers hoping to cash in on Trump's first presidency.
 It certainly has garnered a premium, compared to the other houses in the neighborhood.
 Trump’s former house sold for $1.4 million in 2016, then $2.14 in 2017 to the company, Trump Birth House, LLC, described by the New York Post as “represented by a Flushing lawyer who works with Chinese buyers seeking overseas investments.”

 When Trump’s brother Robert was born, the family moved into to a much loftier 4,158 square foot, 23-room Neo-classical revival mansion nearby at 85-14 Midland Parkway.
 Trump’s father, Fred Trump, had purchased two lots on Midland Parkway, selling one and building the family house on another.
 This house was sold after the passing of Trump’s father in 1999 and mother in 2000.